sdimitri31/Tao-Bot-Maker/README.txt

 Changelog :

+Version 0.4.22.2 :
+- Fix : "Alt" key wasn't detected when creating an action "Key" or setting a hotkey

 Version 0.4.22.1 :
 - Fix : Hotkey not working properly
 - Fix : Action "Key" not sending Keys properly